bennuttall/python-intro/README.md

-# Python Intro Exercises
+# Python Intro

-Some Python exercises for beginners / intermediate
+A Python learning tool with beginner exercises in using variables, data structures and basic control flow

-Developed for use in MadLab originally
+Originally developed for use in Raspberry Jams, STEM activities, MadLabU18, etc.